chreliot/senate-howto/main.md

 ## What rules govern the Senate?

 The University Senate is established and primarily governed by [Faculty Statute VII, “The University Senate”][FS].
-A current copy of the Statutes including this one is available on the [Senate website][Sen].
+A current copy of all the Statutes including FS VII is linked and available on the [Senate website][Sen].

-The Senate's [By-laws][bylaws] (thus titled) mostly concern its individual committees, though Section I ("General") lists a handful of broader rules.
+The Senate's [By-laws][bylaws] (thus titled) mostly concern its individual committees, though Section I ("General") also lists a handful of broader rules.

 Faculty Statute VII also stipulates that except in matters covered by the Statute, the current edition of *Robert's Rules of Order* shall be considered binding.
 In practice, the Senate relaxes some requirements like that speakers must stand up, but the meeting structure and proceedings generally conform to the *Rules*.

 Of course, in the background, Hofstra's general policies, including those in the [Faculty Policy Series][FPS] related to community standards and professional conduct, continue to apply, as do laws.

 ## Who is in the Senate?

-There are currently about forty-one members of the Senate.
+There are currently about 41 members of the Senate.
 There are two categories of voting members of the Senate: elected and ex-officio members.

 Various constituencies get to elect senators to represent them on the Senate: regular professors from each of the schools, adjunct faculty as a unit, staff/Local 153, and students.
 Some of the faculty elections are managed by the Senate through its Communications, Outreach, and Election Committee.
 (See FS VII B.2.)